sahithyandev/s1/src/content/docs/properties-of-materials/basics/10-miller-indices.md

 - No of planes: $8$
 - $[111],[11\bar{1}],[1\bar{1}1],[\bar{1}11],[\bar{1}\bar{1}1],[\bar{1}1\bar{1}],[1\bar{1}\bar{1}],[\bar{1}\bar{1}\bar{1}]$

+The above are the common directions.
+There are other directions as well.

 ### Show the direction

 To show the direction $ [132] $, for example: $ $